To view the course syllabus handed out in class click HERE

 - Resources/supporting documents/handouts – You will receive a number of resources to help you prepare for summative assessments including outlines for essays, tips on how to write a thesis statement, study guides, project descriptors, etc. These documents will be used throughout the entire course

 Academic Support: I am available most days after school (excluding Mondays).
-As stated in the Student and Parent Handbook, “[if a student] falls behind in their work, especially due to absence, failure to use time wisely, or failure to do homework, the teacher may assign those students to AS [Wednesday and/or Thursday].
-When assigned AS by a teacher the student will report to the classroom [after school] and work under the supervision of the teacher until the work is completed…Failure to report to AS may result in an office referral and disciplinary action” (24).
+As stated in the Student and Parent Handbook, “[if a student] falls behind in their work, especially due to absence, failure to use time wisely, or failure to do homework, the teacher may assign those students to AS.
+When assigned AS by a teacher the student will report to the classroom [after school] and work under the supervision of the teacher until the work is completed…Failure to report to AS may result in an office referral and disciplinary action” (27).

-Plagiarism & Cheating: As stated in the Student and Parent Handbook, “Plagiarism is the act of using information, graphics, pictures, music, or wording from others without giving proper credit” (14).
+Plagiarism & Cheating: As stated in the Student and Parent Handbook, “Plagiarism is the act of using information, graphics, pictures, music, or wording from others without giving proper credit” (17).
 In other words, presenting someone else’s work as one’s own.
 Cheating includes but is not limited to, borrowing and/or copying another student’s work, relaying questions and/or answers to exams, copying and pasting information from the internet, etc. Plagiarism and cheating will result in failure of the assignment and administrative action.
-When appropriate “the student will be subject to removal from the course and denied credit for the semester…” (14).
+When appropriate “the student will be subject to removal from the course and denied credit for the semester…” (18).
+Furthermore, “Students who assist or abet in cheating or plagiarism may be subject to the same consequences even if they do not benefit directly academically from the cheating plagiarism/incident” (18).

 Class Policy: You are expected to attend class on time and prepared to engage in the class.
 Behavioral expectations are that you respect your peers, your teacher, yourself, and the work you are here to complete.